2018-2019 ArkDes Fellowship

 Utopia in Action: Co-Housing in the Future?

 Sara Brolund de Carvalho is an artist, filmmaker, architect and educator based in Stockholm.
-She is currently the project leader for Grannskapskontoret (the neighbourhood office), a one year “youth shop” in Hökarängen, Stockholm, focusing on local civic engagement and urban planning.
-Since 2013 she has been leading the research group “Action Archive”, together with researchers at the School of Architecture).
+Since 2013 she has been leading the research group “Action Archive”, together with researchers from the KTH School of Architecture.
 They have developed participatory historical records through public actions that bring together diverse actors and a public around urban cultural, historical, and political issues by employing experimental research formats such as witness seminars, walks, films, re-enactments, and collective time-space mappings.
+She is currently a studio grant holder at Iaspis in Stockholm (October 2019-March 2020).